 The 2.3 million-acre White River National Forest is located in central Colorado.
 There’s much to do within this wonderful neck of the woods, including visiting the iconic Maroon Bells, Green Mountain Reservoir, and the 11 world-famous ski resorts that operate within the forest.

 Aspen, Vail, and Silverthorne make excellent basecamps to explore the White River National Forest.
-Allow yourself at least a couple of days to really the hidden sights, like Ashcroft ghost town.
-The former mining camp features numerous original buildings in various stages of preservation.
+Allow yourself at least a couple of days to really enjoy the hidden sights, like Ashcroft ghost town, the expansive Flat Tops, and the rugged Eagles Nest Wilderness.